 While women served the Coast Guard as far back as the 1830s as civilian lighthouse keepers, it wasn't until World War I that they would wear the uniform of their service.

-That same year, the Baker sisters came over to the Coast Guard from the Naval Coastal Defense Reserves, where they were previously serving.
-However, Hazard is the first woman to officially take the oath of enlistment for her service.
+That same year, the Baker sisters came over to the Coast Guard from the Naval Coastal Defense Reserve, where they were previously serving.
+However, Hazard is the first woman to take the oath of enlistment for her service officially.

 Her motivation to join the military was deeply personal.
 In 1944, the B-17 her son was piloting was shot down over Europe.
 Her younger son was also serving and Blake was widowed.
 Blake first joined the Army Air Force in 1944 and was the first woman to enlist for regular Air Force duty when service within the newly founded branch was authorized for women on July 8, 1948.

 With the announcement of "free a man to fight," Blake rushed to the recruiting center and enlisted on the first hour of the first day the Air Force announced that women would be allowed to serve.
 The end of the war saw the reunion of Blake and her two sons.

 Blake's service in the Air Force continued until 1954, at which time her commitment to her country continued in the form of service at the Veterans Regional Headquarters in Montgomery, Alabama, until her death at the age of 82.

 While the oldest military service in America does not officially state who the first woman to join its ranks was, most historians agree that it was Deborah Sampson.

 An indentured servant, Sampson joined the Continental Army in May 1781 -- though some reports place the year at 1782 -- and because women were not permitted to serve in the military, she disguised herself as a man by the name of Robert Shurtliff.